 Online Marketing Made Easy: Love it or hate it, online marketing is vital for your career.
 Amy Porterfield breaks it down in her informative podcast that ranges from interviews to covering the ever-changing algorithms on social media.

 Creative Boom: Created by the popular website by the same name, the Creative Boom podcast seeks to inspire listeners via interviews with top creators.
 Hosted by Creative Boom founder and editor Katy Cowan, the podcast is “full of fun and honest conversations with creative people that will inspire.”

 Art Marketing Podcast: Many artists wonder how they can sell more art and get ahead.
 The Art Marketing Podcast focuses on art marketing strategies, tactics, and tips to ensure that you'll be able to bring in a steady stream of income.

 Beyond the Studio: Hosts Amanda Adams and Nicole Mueller want to demystify the process of being an artist.
 In Beyond the Studio, they speak with artists about how they make ends meet, manage their time, and take on the “unique challenges of making a living, creatively.”

-Art Curious: Anyone who thinks art history is boring has clearly never listened to this podcast.
+Art Curious: Anyone who thinks art history is boring has clearly never listened to Art Curious.
 Host Jennifer Dasal explores the wild and wacky world of art history in this podcast, which has been around since 2016.
-Every episode covers one of art history's strangest stories, like whether of not Caravaggio was murdered or whether or not the Mona Lisa is fake.
+Every episode covers one of art history's strangest stories, like whether or not Caravaggio was murdered and whether or not the Mona Lisa is fake.